-Severe physical correction or abuse of a dog (in or out of the ring) is not allowed and will result in complete dismissal from the show if it occurs.
+Severe physical correction or aggression of a dog (in or out of the ring) is not allowed and will result in complete dismissal from the show if it occurs.
 Dogs showing discomfort or pain will be excused.
-Dogs showing aggression may be excused.
+Unsportsmanlike conduct from any youth will result in a warning, and depending on severity dismissal from the ring.